-Here comes the most genius way to make everyone's favorite dinner even easier: Make the taco meat in the slow cooker so all you have to do when you're ready for dinner is dish up!
-(Tip: buy shredded lettuce and fresh salsa at the store.
-Tada!)
+Here comes the most genius way to make everyone’s favorite dinner even easier: Make the taco meat in the slow cooker so all you have to do when you’re ready for dinner is dish up!
+Plus, with a little help from store bought foods like bagged shredded lettuce and fresh salsa, this meal practically makes itself.

 My kids love the tang of enchiladas but not the waiting (and waiting) for a pan to emerge from the oven when it’s hungry o’clock.
 Enter, the slow cooker version of our dreams.
 Soup you can dunk tortilla chips into!